 CLIC-CSC funding is provided to all students of CLIC Universities studying in China.
 This funding includes:

 -tuition costs paid to Zhejiang University

 - housing subsidy at Zhejiang University (if living in on-campus housing)

 - monthly stipend (paid in China, usually towards the end of the program)

 - free Chinese medical coverage (although students will still be required to purchase a Canadian travel medical plan to supplement the Chinese coverage)

 The CLIC Member Institutions have also provided funding towards these programs.
 University of Calgary students will receive this funding through the CLIC Grant (amount to be determined based on number of eligible participants.)
-Apply via the International Study Travel Grant application.
+Apply via the International Study Travel Grant application or Global Access Fund.

-Please note: Only Canadian citizens are eligible to apply.
+Please note: Only Canadian citizens under 45 years old are eligible to apply.